List of Dallas (1978 TV series) characters: Ed Haynes

-Edison Faraday "Ed" Haynes' (Robin Clarke) was a man that Pamela Barnes Ewing (Victoria Principal) had hastily married and divorced as a teenager.
+Edison Faraday "Ed" Haynes' (Robin Clarke) was a man whom Pamela Barnes Ewing (Victoria Principal) had hastily married and divorced as a teenager.
 He made one appearance in season 2.

 When on a tournament as a cheerleader in high school, Pam had met Ed the night before his deployment to the Vietnam War.
 While both drunk, the pair had married.
 When Pam broke the news to her father, Digger (David Wayne/Keenan Wynn), he and Pam's aunt Maggie (Sarah Cunningham) collected Pam from the tournament and brought her home, taking steps to begin an annullment of the marriage.
 They succeeded in doing so, and Ed was quickly forgotten.

 Ed returned to Texas many years later, having spent decades detained in a Vietnamese prison camp, and tracked Pam down to The Store, where she was working.
 He was unaware that his marriage to Pam had been annulled.
 In the meantime, Pam had happily remarried to Bobby Ewing (Patrick Duffy) and assumed Ed had died in action.
 His return caused friction between Pam and Bobby, as well as threatening the future of Bobby's construction business, because Ed claimed the marriage was never annulled, a claim strengthened by the fact that nobody knew what had happened to the documents.
 Despite searching Digger's house, neither Pam nor Maggie could find the paperwork; it was eventually found, after Bobby urged his brother J.R.
 (Larry Hagman) to intervene with government officials.
 When confronted with the paperwork, Ed left Dallas.